Best Foods To Eat And Avoid With Kidney Stones

 Oranges, like lemons and limes, are citrus fruits with citrate present in them.
 This has the same benefits as lemon juice and also lowers the acidic level of urine.
 High acidity in urine is linked with some common types of kidney stones.

 Milk is a great source of dietary calcium.
-While taking calcium through supplements is linked to higher rates of kidney stones, consuming it from food sources like milk is linked to a lower risk.
+While taking calcium through supplements is linked to higher rates of kidney stones, consuming it from food sources like milk is linked to a lower risk of calcium oxalate stones.

 Legumes and nuts are also great sources of dietary calcium that may help to cut down your risk of kidney stones.
 When calcium is consumed from food sources like these, it binds with oxalate in the digestive system itself.
 This means that there is a lower chance for calcium oxalate to form in the kidneys.